Transforming Realty to Gift Reality

 A gift in your will or living trust.
 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for Children's Hospital continues after your lifetime.
+In as little as one sentence or two, you can ensure that your support for (Short) continues after your lifetime.

 Submit a few details and see the benefits of a retained life estate.

 A retained life estate.
 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
-You can transfer your personal residence or farm to Children's Hospital but keep the right to occupy (or rent out) the home for the rest of your life.
+You can transfer your personal residence or farm to (Short) but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
-Even though Children's Hospital would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.
+Even though (Short) would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

 Submit a few details and see the benefits of a deferred charitable gift annuity.

 A deferred charitable gift annuity.
 Are you tired of the hassles of maintaining your property such as paying taxes, utilities and repair bills?
-Consider donating the property to Children's Hospital in exchange for reliable payments for life for you (and someone else, if you choose).
+Consider donating the property to (Short) in exchange for reliable payments for life for you (and someone else, if you choose).
 When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.